Important Factors to Consider when Getting Laser Hair Removal

 There are three crucial factors to consider when choosing a laser hair removal technician:

 - Technical Experience

 Are you receiving IPL hair removal or LASER hair removal?

 IPL hair removal is NOT laser hair removal.
+755 nanometer (nm) wavelength light is best attracted to melanin.
+Our laser is a 755nm Candela GentleLase.
 IPL (Intense Pulse Light) produces a broad spectrum of wavelengths (like a light bulb) and cannot be focused to a concentrated beam.
-Because a range of different wavelengths are dispersed at a variety of depths, only some of these will be effective for hair reduction with the more shallow penetrations resulting in ineffective treatment of thicker, more deeply-seated hairs.
-In addition, some of the wavelengths can be absorbed into the surrounding tissue, leading to heating of the pigment in the skin, creating more of a risk for burn.
+Because a range of different wavelengths are dispersed at a variety of depths, only some of these will be effective for hair reduction with the more shallow follicles.
+A 532 nm IPL for example is most effective at treating superficial skin conditions such pigmented lesions, or rosacea due to the fact that red blood cells at the 532nm depth have the highest absorption of light.

-Laser produces a single wavelength of light (pure light consisting of one single colour and form) and has a very concentrated beam, specifically targeting the melanin in the hair.
+Laser produces a single wavelength of light (pure light consisting of one single color and form) and has a very concentrated beam, specifically targeting the melanin in the hair.